andrewrutter/creativeclarity-copy-01/src/pages/index.md

   title: Welcome to Creative Clarity Inc.
   section_id: hero
   component: HeroBlock
+  content: |-
-  content: "Creative Clarity Inc is a software services company based in Atlanta,
+    We a software services company headquartered in Atlanta, GA.

-    GA.\n\nWe are experts in the delivery of custom web and mobile applications for companies of all sizes. \n\nWe have built marketing websites, web applications, games and apps reaching millions of people worldwide.\n\nWhen can we talk about your needs?"
+    We are experts in the delivery of custom web and mobile applications for companies of all sizes, from startups to Fortune 500.

+    We have built marketing websites, web applications, games and mobile apps reaching millions of people worldwide.

+    When can we talk about you?
 - type: portfolioblock
   template: portfolioblock
   title: Our Customers